nvorobev/pg_metricus_c/README.md

-# PG Metricus (pg_metricus)
+# PG Metricus

 ### INFO

-Sending metrics in the socket (Brubeck, Graphite, etc.) from pl/pgsql code.
+pg_metricus is an extension for sending metrics in the socket (Brubeck aggregator, Graphite, etc.) from pl/pgsql code.

 If a sending is executed inside a transaction, the metrics will delivered even if the transaction is aborted.